Carbon Regeneration Kilns

 What is a Carbon Regeneration Kiln?

-Horizontal indirect fired kilns have proven to be the ‘work-horse’ of carbon regeneration for decades.
+Horizontal indirect fired carbon regeneration kilns have proven to be the ‘work-horse’ in the regeneration of carbon for the past three decades.
 The concept of the equipment is based on an oxygen depleted environment within a rotating tube that is encased within a hot combustion chamber.
 This heat tube is fed with fouled or ‘spent’ carbon from a feed screw.
 Since the tube has angled lifters, its rotary motion imparts a gentle momentum to the carbon and the lifters also provide more effective heat transfer into the carbon bed.
 The gentle motion serves to expose the carbon to the regenerative atmosphere and heat transfer surfaces whilst taking care not to fracture the carbon.

 The roll of the heat tube is to provide a steam rich, oxygen deprived atmosphere within the tube where all of the carbon (as the heat tube slowly rotates and agitates the product) is exposed to this atmosphere for approximately 20 minutes at a temperature of between 650°C to 800°C. The heat tube is manufactured from 253MA which is an exotic stainless steel that allows the heat tube to operate under such high heat conditions.